Counselling approach

 Areas of experience

-In additional to my relational counselling training, I have undertaken specific training in issues relating to: trauma, including sexual, physical and emotional abuse and neglect; attachment; bereavement and loss; dissociation, including dissociative identity disorder; and issues around self-harm.
+In additional to my relational counselling training, I have undertaken specific training in issues relating to: trauma, including sexual, physical and emotional abuse and neglect; attachment; bereavement and loss; dissociation, including dissociative identity disorder; issues around self-harm; and working with people who have experienced harm in therapy.
 I have experience in working with people who have experienced discrimination for a variety of reasons, including disability, sexuality, gender, and neurodivergence.
 I view autism and related conditions as a form of neurodivergence rather than taking a deficits-focused approach, and I align with the social model of disability (recognising that people are disabled by barriers in society that can exclude or discriminate against them).
-I welcome and aim to practice in an affirmative way with clients who identify as LGBTQ+
+I welcome and aim to practice in an affirmative way with clients who identify as LGBTQIA+

-I am a trainee member of the United Kingdom Council for Psychotherapy (UKCP) and a member of the Scarborough Counselling and Psychotherapy Training Institute and work to their codes of ethics.
+I am a Accredited member of the British Association for Counselling and Psychotherapy (BACP), and an Accredited Professional Member of the National Counselling and Psychotherapy Society (NCPS) and work to their codes of ethics.
 I am in regular counselling supervision and hold a current Enhanced DBS certificate.

 Relevant training and qualifications:

-Trainee on Advanced Diploma in Relationally Centred Psychotherapeutic Counselling (Scarborough Counselling and Psychotherapy Training Institute – SCPTI)
+Advanced Diploma in Relationally Centred Psychotherapeutic Counselling – UKCP accredited course

 Certificate in Counselling Skills (levels 2 and 3).